mlnotes2718/VSCode-dev-container/README.md

 docker exec -it -u devuser ubuntu_miniconda /bin/bash
 ```

 9. In VSCode, we need to attached the running container to VSCode.
-Clicked in the `connect to` in the `Welcome page` (see image below).
+Clicked in the `Connect to...` in the `Welcome page` (see image below).
 Alternatively, you can also click on the blue icon on the lower left corner (see image below).
-Click on `Attached to Running Container...` and the the running container.
+Click on `Attached to Running Container...` and select the running container.
 A new VSCode window will be launched with connection to the container.

 ![alt text](assets/connect_to.png)